simplex-chat/simplex-chat/docs/guide/app-settings.md

 - [Open the app settings](#opening-the-app-settings).
 - Tap on "Privacy & security".
+- Tap on "SimpleX Lock".
-- Toggle on "SimpleX Lock" slider.
+- Toggle on "Enable Lock" and Choose Lock Mode
 - Confirm your phone credentials.

 Done!
-Now you will be required to authenticate when you start or resume the app after 30 seconds in background.
+Now you will be required to authenticate when you start or resume the app based on your preferred timeout.

 #### Protect app screen